gharaehs/ai-health-orchestration/README.md

 > A modular, production-style AI system that ingests structured health data and user goals to generate grounded, structured outputs including weekly meal plans, grocery lists, and gym programs.

-Built as part of the **AI Technical Deep Dive** mentorship program at diconium.
+Built as part of the **AI Technical Deep Dive** mentorship program.

 ---